minggas/hn-reader/README.md

         $ elm reactor

     This starts a server at http://localhost:8000.
-You can navigate to a Elm file called Main.elm and click to run it.
+You can navigate to the Elm file called Main.elm and click it to run.

     Note: The app will run without any style, still need to know how to run an external CSS file with elm reactor

 - #### Production Mode

+  - Enter in the elm folder

+    $ cd elm

   - Run the command

-    $ elm make src/Main.elm --optimize --output=build/main.js
+    $ elm make src/Main.elm --optimize --output=../main.js

-  This put on the build folder the Elm app compile in a optimize JS file.
-Just put that folder on your host.
+  This put on the base folder the Elm app compile in a optimize JS file.
+Just put the index.html, main.js and style.css files on your host to make it work.